Meet the Leadership Team

 Necessary to comply with a legal obligation

 : We require your personal information in order that we can comply with our obligations under various laws including employment law and FCA regulation.
+In the case of FCA regulation, given some of our activities are regulated by the FCA we must satisfy ourselves you are fit and proper to work in our business.

 To communicate with any third-party individuals such as your next of kin / emergency contact / medical professionals.